xiaowu0162/LongMemEval/README.md

 ## 💬 Creating Custom Chat Histories

-LongMemEval supports compiling a chat history of arbitrary length for a question instance, so that you can easily scale up the difficulty over `LongMemEval_M`. **We will release the code and data for this feature soon.**
+LongMemEval supports compiling a chat history of arbitrary length for a question instance, so that you can easily scale up the difficulty over `LongMemEval_M`.

 ### Downloading the Corpus